deep-fish-pixel/es6-mock/README.md

     ```

   Match in sequence according to the list.
 If the matching is successful, the matching ends, and the request response returns the contents of the file:
-  * Priority matching file name: test.js (url: /api/wildcard/test)
+  * Priority match file name: test.js (url: /api/wildcard/test)
   * Then match the file name: test*.js (url: /api/wildcard/test222)
   * Then match the file name: *test.js (url: /api/wildcard/111test)
   * Then match the file name: *.js (url: /api/wildcard/111test222)